Hyperuniform random measures, transport and rigidity: Non-Euclidean hyperuniformity

-where $ \P_{ r}(\cdot ): = \P(r\cdot )$.
-We can exploit this to define asymptotic hyperuniformity for a growing sequence of finite point processes.

-\begin{definition} Let $ \P_{ n}$ point processes supported by some $ K\subset \mathbb{R}^{ d}$.
-Say the family $ \{\P_{ n};n\geqslant 1\}$ is {\it asymptotically hyperuniform} over $K\subset \mathbb{R}^{ d} $ if for each open disk $ B\subset K$ \end{definition} This can be relevant for finite models, such as Coulomb / Riesz gases, or eigenvalues of random matrices.
-Particles near the {\it edge} behave in general differently.
-The good framework is to choose $ K$ containing the {\it bulk}, i.e. with high probability a number of particles in $O((1-\varepsilon )n) $ for some $ \varepsilon >0$, that seem to behave in a homogeneous way, see Theorem \ref{thm:Leble} for Coulomb gases. \\

-This definition is not adapted to non-atomic objects.
-For instance, if $ \M$ is a hyperuniform random measure made up of one-dimensional objects of $ \mathbb{R}^{2}$ (lines, cuves, etc...), then $ \M_{n}(B)=n^{ -1}\M(B)$.
-See for instance the nodal lines of Berry's random wave model \cite{Ber02}, which variance is considered to experience a cancellation phenomenon, but they are not hyperuniform in the sense of Theorem \ref{thm:general-hu} when rescaled properly \cite{NPR}.
-Hence the renormalisation in the definition of hyperuniformity must be adapted to the intrinsic dimension of the model.

-{ Another direction of generalisation is on non-Euclidean manifolds.
+{ Another direction of generalisation is on an abstract metric space $ \X$.
 This has been explored in the PhD dissertation of M. Bylehn on the hyperbolic space in \cite{bylehn}, and on more general metric spaces in \cite{bjorklund2025hyperuniformity}.
 A natural generalisation of hyperuniformity for a point process $ \P$ in a metric space $ X$ endowed with a measure $ m$ would be

 This is unfortunately impossible in the hyperbolic space, as the volume of hyperbolic balls and their boundaries have the same exponential growth.
-Bylehn and Bjorkl\"und are still able to define an analogue of spectral hyperuniformity in some metric spaces endowed with a group structure satisfying the so-called {\it Gelfand property}, which allows to perform in some sense a polar decomposition of the Fourier transform.
-In this framework, they define hyperuniformity as a sub-Poissonian decay of the Bartlett spectral measure near the endpoint, in analogy to Theorem \ref{thm:general-hu}-(ii).
+Bylehn and Bj\"orklund are still able to define an analogue of spectral hyperuniformity in some metric spaces endowed with a group structure satisfying the so-called {\it Gelfand property}, which allows to perform in some sense a polar decomposition of the Fourier transform.
+In this framework, they define hyperuniformity as a sub-Poissonian decay of the Bartlett spectral measure near the endpoint, in analogy to Theorem \ref{thm:general-hu}-(iii).
 They identify some lattices invariant to group transformations which satisfy this property.
-Independently perturbed lattices, on the other hand, do not seem to fulfill this property.}
+Independently perturbed lattices, on the other hand, do not seem to fulfill this property, nor do Determinantal processes with reproducing kernel.}